OldRacingCars.com

 Notes on the cars:

-2. Chevron B45 [45-78-01] (Tony Martin): New to Tony Martin and used in the South African Formula Atlantic series in 1978, initially wearing Chevron B39 bodywork.
+5. Chevron B45 [45-78-01] (Tony Martin): New to South Coast Motors for Tony Martin to race in the South African Formula Atlantic series in 1978, sponsored by Lucky Strike and initially wearing Chevron B39 bodywork.
 Retained for 1979, but Martin also had an older Chevron B34 which was used at several races.
 The B45 was then fitted with a 3-litre Ford V6 engine for the new Formula South Africa that started in July 1979.
-The car was retained for 1980, but destroyed in a garage fire.
+It was also rebuilt by Ken Gillibrand as a "wing car", but this was not a success and it was rebuilt to more standard specification.
+It was fitted with a Mazda engine for 1980 and entered by South Coast Motors for Len Booysen to drive in the first few races of the season, but Martin had to take over the car when his preferred B34 was damaged in a towing accident.
+He was very successful in the car that season, but reports only gave it as a BP Racing Propart Chevron or a BP McCarthy Chevron, so it's unclear when he used his rebuilt B34.
+Martin bought an ex-F2 Maurer MM80 for 1981.
+The B45 was later destroyed in a garage fire.

-4. Chevron B34 [34-76-08] (Desiré Wilson): New to Basil van Rooyen for the South African Formula Atlantic series, sponsored by Wrangler Jeans.
+11. Chevron B34 [34-76-08] (Desiré Wilson): New to Basil van Rooyen for the South African Formula Atlantic series, sponsored by Wrangler Jeans.
 Van Rooyen significantly modified the car during the season, with a March nose and side radiators.
 Retained for 1977, again with Wrangler Jeans sponsorship.
 Van Rooyen recalls that he sold the car to Tony Martin, and it was at some point during this time that the car was raced by Desiré Wilson in the first few races of the 1978 series.
 It was raced by Tony Martin at some races in 1979 as an alternative to his unsatisfactory B45, but Bernard Tilanus recalls that "the tub was damaged when Tony fell asleep and went off the road writing the trailer and car off".
 Tilanus explained that Martin bought a replacement tub from Chevron and built a standard B34.
-This car "was sold to Rolly Nofke, then to Keith Horwood".
+It was entered for some late-1980 races as a spare car for Martin, and retained in early 1981 as a spare to Martin's new Maurer MM80.
+The B34 was then sold to Roley Nöffke, who raced it in 1981.
+At the end of the season, Mike Needell took over the drive, still entered by Nöffke's Roray Racing, and he drove it through the 1982 season.
+Tilanus reports that it later went to Keith Horwood.
 Tilanus then bought the car and sold it to Mike Fergusson, but the restoration was still incomplete when Fergusson died.
 It was then bought by Colin Frost, who took it to Andrew Thompson to complete the restoration.

 Sources